The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : The stranger is wise... and strong.
 Moses

-: Will you swear in the name of your god that you are not my mother?
+: Will you swear in the name of this God that you are not my mother?
 Yochabel

 : We do not even know His name.
 Moses